Talking to Turtles © Stella Weiss

 Claudia Sievers & Florian Sievers are surrounded by a striking charm.
 There is something unique about the way they have been communicating with their audience for 15 years.
 Now they seem to have succeeded in inscribing this attitude towards themselves and the world into the new album as an audible gesture: This album propagates the exchange, the approach, the invitation.

 There is a serenity shimmering through the soft shell of 'And What's On Your Mind'.
 From the first song 'I'm A Pretender', to the last 'Junior 3rd', lines of lyrics are cast in melodies that couldn't be more beautiful shaken from their sleeves.
-The songs are consistently sung in two voices, with no one pushing their way to the fore.
-The guitars and Rhodes, sometimes casually rhythmic, sometimes elegantly stripped down, blend with intricate sound collages, woodwinds and cleverly used drums and percussion.
+The songs are consistently sung in two voices, no one pushing themselves to the fore.
+The guitars and Rhodes, sometimes casually rhythmic, sometimes elegantly stripped down, blend with intricate sound collages, woodwinds and cleverly applied drums and percussion.
 This is part of the Talking To Turtles magic; their music has an innocence about it that, together with a depth of craftsmanship, formulates an irresistible contrast.